 A-B Tech students are welcome to bring a variety of compositions to the Writing Center, including academic assignments, professional texts (e.g. resumes and cover letters), or creative projects, such as short stories or poetry.

 How frequently can I visit the Writing Center?

-Students may schedule up to two in-person appointments per week.
-Students may also make up to three online submissions in a given week.
-In total, students may have up to five Writing Center sessions per week (two in-person and three online).
+Students may schedule up to two in-person appointments per week, with the potential for a third walk-in appointment if there is availability.
+Students may also make up to two online submissions in a given week.
+In total, students may have up to four scheduled Writing Center sessions per week (two in-person and two online).
 Students who would like a weekly standing appointment can make arrangements by calling the Writing Center at (828) 398-7218 or by visiting during business hours.